Aubrey O’Day Flaunts Butt In Sexy Bunny Outfit — Tempting Newly Single Donald Trump Jr.?

 A post shared by Aubrey O'Day (@aubreyoday) on

-After Vanessa Trump, 40, filed for divorce, which preceded reports of the alleged affair, we got some insight from a source close to Aubrey on how she reacted to the news.
+After Vanessa Trump, 40, filed for divorce and after reports of the alleged affair surfaced, we got some insight from a source close to Aubrey on how she reacted to the news.
 “Aubrey O’Day doesn’t have very much to say surrounding Don Jr. and Vanessa’s divorce.
 She’s honestly surprised they lasted this long because Aubrey knew what type of man Don Jr. was years ago when he was courting her and telling her all these things about his marriage with his wife,” the insider told HollywoodLife.com EXCLUSIVELY.
 “She understands why Vanessa stayed with him all these years, especially for the sake of their children.
 But because she did, Aubrey doesn’t feel any need to apologize at all.”
+Say what want about Aubrey but she’s definitely sticking to her guns!